Physics-informed Neural Network Combined with Characteristic-Based Split for Solving Navier-Stokes Equations

 Step 3,

 Use input $\left( \textbf{x},t-\Delta t \right)^{j}$ to obtain $u_{i,c}^{j}$.
 Change $L_{eqns}^{u_{i}}$ as

 $\Delta {{U}_{i,c}}$ is computed as

-When other settings remain unchanged, the above modifications can achieve better results, shown in Fig. \ref{FIG:5}.
-It can improve the stability of the results, but it also reduce the convergence speed.
+When other settings remain unchanged, the modifications mentioned above can achieve better results, as shown in Fig. \ref{FIG:5}.
+These modifications can improve the stability of the results, but they may also reduce the convergence speed.
 The position of the wave crest in the $u_{1}$-direction over time is shown in Table \ref{tbl7}.
 The propagation speed is approximately $1.1$, which is consistent with the expected value.

-The finite element method itself implies many boundary conditions: parameters outside the calculation area do not exist.
-Mathematically, it and its partial derivatives of all orders are 0.
+The finite element method inherently implies many boundary conditions, as parameters outside the calculation area do not exist mathematically, and their partial derivatives of all orders are zero.
 This has both advantages and disadvantages.
-It does not need to set the boundary condition of the parameter partial derivative term.
-But it cannot deal with the reflection of the wave at the boundary.
-The parameters of the neural network outside the calculation area still exist.
-So when the wave flows out of the calculation area, it will not be reflected.
-But when faced with some problems, more boundary conditions are needed.
-The time-step-back items are added in the above method.
-The time-step-back and time-step items are considered at the same time, which to some extent has the effect that the partial derivatives of the boundary parameters are 0, and can replace some boundary conditions.
+On the one hand, it does not require setting boundary conditions for the parameter partial derivative term.
+However, it cannot deal with the reflection of waves at the boundary.

+In contrast, the parameters of the neural network outside the calculation area still exist.
+Therefore, when the wave flows out of the calculation area, it will not be reflected.
+However, in some cases, more boundary conditions are needed.
+To address this, the time-step-back items are added in the above method.
+By considering both the time-step-back and time-step items simultaneously, the method partially achieves the effect that the partial derivatives of the boundary parameters are zero and can replace some boundary conditions.